 5. William Grant Still

-Still is associated with the Harlem Renaissance, a fertile scene of African American artists and writers centred around the Harlem district of New York in the 1920s.
+Still is associated with the Harlem Renaissance, a fertile scene of African American artists and writers centered around the Harlem district of New York in the 1920s.

-He worked with a number of top jazz and dance bands in New York before focusing upon classical composition, writing five symphonies, nine operas, four ballets, over thirty choral works and more besides, winning a Guggenheim Fellowship along the way.
+He worked with a number of the top jazz and dance bands in New York before focusing on classical composition, writing five symphonies, nine operas, four ballets, over thirty choral works, and more besides, winning a Guggenheim Fellowship along the way.